CodeYourFuture/js-exercises/week-9/Homework/mandatory/1-practice/2-code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+//The output should be 10 for line 31 and refrence erorre for line 32 .
+When we call f1() it'll use of global variable x and console it but in line 32 when we console the y variable it shoud return an refrence error because y is a local variable and it's not accesable outside of function f1().

 ## Question 3